 Update 2/19/2013: You can now find Midwestern style (Missouri, Wisconsin, Illinois, etc.) frozen custard at Short Order at the Los Angeles Farmers Market at 3rd and Fairfax, mid city.
 The full L.A.
 Foodie review of Short Order is here.

 Editor’s Note: The following blog post was originally published on the old LA Foodie blog in September of 2008.
 There has been some recent, renewed interest in the subject, so I’m republishing the piece here.
 Sad spolier: Silky Smooth went out of business and never reopened.
-As far as I know, there is no Midwestern-style, dense custard anywhere in LA.
-If you know of a place, please Tweet us (@lafoodie), post to our Facebook Page, or leave a comment below.
+But there are now at least a couple of places in L.A.
+(Short Order and Top Round) where you can get the real thing.
+If you know of more, please Tweet us (@lafoodie), post to our Facebook Page, or leave a comment below.

 On Friday, I was strolling through Westwood.
 I popped into Helen’s Cycles, which is a pretty awesome bicycle shop.
 I was wearing my Ted Drewe’s Frozen Custard t-shirt, and Chris, the guy who was helping me, asked about it.
 He’s from Milwaukee, and he lamented that living in Los Angeles doesn’t give one a whole lot of options when it comes to frozen custard.
 Hell, in Wisconsin, even the fast food joints have awesome frozen custard.